Service Interval Units

 Time-Based Units

-Time-based units schedule services after a fixed amount of calendar time has elapsed.
-No usage tracking is required — the system calculates due dates based on the start date and interval.
+Units with a Basis of Time schedule services after a fixed amount of calendar time has elapsed.
+No usage tracking is required - the system calculates due dates based on the start date and interval.
+The default units shipped with this Basis are:

 | Unit | Example Schedule |